LLNL/axom/src/axom/mint/docs/sphinx/sections/tutorial.rst

    :linenos:

-* The Jacobian matrix is computed by calling the ``jacobian()`` method on the finite element object, which, takes two arguments:
+* The Jacobian matrix is computed by calling the ``jacobian()`` method on the finite element object, which takes two arguments:

   * ``xi``, an input argument corresponding to the reference coordinates of the point, :math:`\hat{\xi}`, where the Jacobian will be evaluated, and